Your cart is currently empty.

 An excellent online mode of learning Big Data by Intellipaat.
 I am confident now on making a career in Big Data.
 Thanks to the expert trainers and the well-structured Big Data Hadoop certification training provided by the team.

-I am completely satisfied with the online Big Data Hadoop training.
+I am completely satisfied with the online Big Data training.
 The trainer came with over a decade of experience and hence, delivered the classes well.
 Also, the online training on Big Data is segmented into modules for ease of learning.

-I am very much happy with Intellipaat’s Hadoop Administration course.
+I am very much happy with Intellipaat’s Hadoop course.
 The trainer’s knowledge and experience on Big Data was very good.
 I got more than what I had expected as part of the Big Data course.

 Intellipaat has excellent training instructors who taught all the modules and topics of Big Data in detail.
 They made it easy for me to understand the concepts and helped me complete this Big Data course on time.

-This Hadoop online training is a boon to build skills from beginning to advanced level.
+This Hadoop course training is a boon to build skills from beginning to advanced level.
 I did not know where to start but Intellipaat showed me the right career path and helped me stand out in the Big Data interviews.

 Great training on Big Data.
 It helped me upgrade my skills that proved to be a turning point in my career.
 The team is talented in respective domains and also, great trainers for Big Data and teaching methodology.